Affine Grassmannians and the geometric Satake in mixed characteristic: Affine Grassmannians

 \subsection{``Demazure resolution"}

 The perfect algebraic space $\bGr_N$ is in general ``singular".
-We construction $\wGr_N\to\bGr_N$, which is an analogue of the Demazure resolution in the current setting.
-Using this map, we show that $\bGr_N$ is irreducible and is perfectly proper.
+In this subsection, we construct a morphism $\wGr_N\to\bGr_N$, which can be regarded as the ``Demazure resolution" in the current setting.
+Using it, we show that $\bGr_N$ is irreducible and perfectly proper.
+Therefore, $\Gr$ is ind-perfectly proper.